 The mere thought of someone looking closer caused Luciana to panic.
 With memories of the abuse shooting forward and hunger driving her to near madness, she lunged, knocking Catherine backward.
 She drove her teeth into the nurse's neck, the woman shrilling in pain.
 Sara reacted immediately, yanking the girl back from the nurse before the attack could get too fierce.

 "I'm all right," Catherine said, her hand on her throat.
 The teeth had broken the skin, but the wound wasn't too deep.
-She had been attacked by other children before, though none as violently.
+She had been attacked by children before, though none as violently.

 "Why don't you have Karen check that for you," Sara suggested.
 "Do you need to do anything else?"